cafebedouin/ergo-wooden-nickels/README.md

 ## Risks

 * If I die before January 1, 2035, no one gets anything.
-* If the Ergo blockchain dies before January 1, 2035, no one gets anything.
+* If the Ergo blockchain is stops working before January 1, 2035, no one gets anything.
 * If the SigmaUSD protocol fails before January 1, 2035, no one gets anything.
 * If you are not one of the top 100 Wooden Nickels holders on January 1, 2035, you will not get anything.
 * If you do not like this promotion, don't use Wooden Nickels.
 I recommend not using them to everyone.